Second Jassy–Kishinev offensive: Aftermath

 The German formations suffered significant irrecoverable losses, with over 115,000 prisoners taken, while Soviet casualties were unusually low for an operation of this size.
 The Red Army advanced into Yugoslavia and forced the rapid withdrawal of the German Army Groups E and F from Greece, Albania, and Yugoslavia to avoid being cut off.
-Together with Yugoslav partisans and Bulgaria, they liberated the capital city of Belgrade on 20 October.
+Together with Yugoslav Partisans and Bulgaria, they liberated the capital city of Belgrade on 20 October.

 On the political level, the Soviet offensive triggered King Michael's coup d'état in Romania, and the switch of Romania from the Axis to the Allies.
 Almost immediately, border hostilities between Romania and Germany's ally Hungary erupted over territory that Romania had been forced to cede to Hungary in 1940 as a result of the Second Vienna Award.
 Romania's defection meant the loss of a vital source of oil for Germany, leading to serious fuel shortages in the Wehrmacht by the end of 1944 and prompting Hitler's first admission that the war was lost.

 Following the success of the operation, Soviet control over Bessarabia and Northern Bukovina, which had been occupied by the USSR in 1940, was re-established.
 Soviet forces proceeded to collect and expel the remaining Romanian troops.
 According to Anatol Petrencu, President of the Historians' Association of Moldova, over 170,000 Romanian soldiers were deported, 40,000 of which were incarcerated in a prisoner-of-war camp at Bălți, where many died of hunger, cold, disease, or execution.

+In Soviet history, this offensive was listed as one of Stalin's ten blows.

 Legacy

 In Moldova and the breakaway state Transnistria, August 24 is a public holiday, and is known officially as Liberation Day.
-King Michael's Coup on August 23 was also celebrated in neighboring Romania as Liberation from Fascist Occupation Day until 1990.
+King Michael's coup on August 23 was also celebrated in neighboring Romania as Liberation from Fascist Occupation Day until 1990.
 In 1970, a street in Botanica was named in honor of Aleksei Belsky, a Hero of the Soviet Union and a participant in the second Jassy–Kishinev offensive.
 After the collapse of the USSR, the street was renamed to honor Alexandru Ioan Cuza.
 The village of Malinovscoe, in the Rîșcani District, named in honor of the Marshal Rodion Malinovsky was dedicated to the anniversary of the end of the operation.